Made to last and last.

 Mainland miners heading to the Klondike gold fields were ill prepared for the harsh conditions they would face day in and day out and Filson saw this as an opportunity.
 He opened Filson’s Pioneer Alaska Clothing and Blanket Manufacturers, which sold everything a miner could want, from clothing and blankets to sleeping bags and boots.
 And if Filson didn’t have what his customer needed, he’d make it for them.
 His motto: No more, no less.
 Your satisfaction is the sole purpose of our transaction.

 Not exactly the catchiest slogan by today’s standards, but it really said it all.
 When the Gold Rush came to an end in 1899, Filson turned to new markets, serving the needs of loggers, outdoorsmen and others who wanted durable, warm clothing in the most rugged and demanding environments.

 His lasting claim to fame came in the form of the Filson Cruiser, a jacket originally designed for those in the timber industry.
-His concept was visionary, for the Cruiser is still made today, with very few changes from the original that was patented in 1914.
+His concept was visionary, to say the least.
+The Cruiser is still made today, with very few changes from the original that was patented in 1914.

-One of the hallmarks of Filson is the fact that it still makes its products in a factory in Seattle’s industrial area , not far from its original location.
+One of the hallmarks of Filson is the fact that it still makes its products in a factory in Seattle’s industrial area, not far from its original location.
 While moving production overseas could have made the company more money, it was never an option.
-Today, the factory and flagship Filson store serve as the company's headquarters.
+Today, the factory and flagship Filson store in Seattle serve as the company’s headquarters.